Rollercoaster Cosmology: How to Build a Rollercoaster

 It would be interesting to see if a full rollercoaster could be built out of stages involving acceleration driven by exponential potentials.
 Here we will merely outline what is needed in order to accomplish this.
 First of all the exponential potentials, once they set into the attractor mode, tend to dominate the evolution forever or remain subleading forever in FRW cosmologies with a fixed dominant component.
 Here we need to switch the exponential potential (\ref{expot}) on and off.
 We can in fact imagine an EFT mechanism that can play role of the switch.
 Suppose that the potential is really $e^{c(\phi/M_{Pl}) \phi/M_{Pl}}$, where early on $c(\phi/M_{Pl}) \gg 1$.
 In this regime, the field will roll very slowly and yet its energy will dilute very fast, since it scales as $e^{c(\phi/M_{Pl}) \phi/M_{Pl}}$.
 The field will be subleading to other contents of the universe for a long time.
 As $\phi$ changes by ${\cal O}(1)$ a phase transition can occur, as argued for example in \cite{vafa1,oovafa}, and the corrections to the dynamics -- for example from many fields which suddenly became light \cite{reece,gpv,kalpre} -- can renormalize the EFT in the new vacuum yielding a new value of $c$ much smaller than unity.
 The reduction of value of $c$ will yield to slower dilution of energy density in $\phi$ and a stage of acceleration can kick in.
 The corrections might also affect the fit to the data, perhaps improving the $r$ vs. $n_S$ compatibility in Fig. \ref{fig:potato2}.

 Once the field traverses additional range, its couplings to more degrees of freedom in the theory may become large and those degrees of freedom become light, as in examples considered in \cite{reece,gpv,kalpre}.
 The stage of accelerated expansion may end there since 1) the newly light degrees of freedom correct the dilaton potential and steepen it, causing a dilaton vacuum shift and 2) the dilaton quickly decays into these degrees of freedom, dumping its energy into relativistic radiation, as in \cite{kalpre}.
 A cartoon of a theory might be a dilaton coupled to many fermions via terms like $\partial_\mu \phi \bar \psi \gamma^\mu \psi$, and with fermion mass terms like $m (1-g_1 e^{g_2 \phi/M_{Pl}}) \bar \psi \psi$.
 In this case, many light fermions could renormalize the kinetic term via $(\partial \phi)^2 \rightarrow Z (\partial \phi)^2$ as in \cite{pisky,seizing,kalpre}, while keeping the corrections to (\ref{expot}) at ${\cal O}(1)$ level.
 This would reduce $c_{eff}$ by a factor of $1/\sqrt{Z}$, which could be significant if many fermion modes are present.
+A more complicated setup can result in a modified kinetic term, which reduces the speed of sound of fluctuations.
+This way, the value of $r$ is lower and exponential potentials could still satisfy CMB constraints~\cite{Unnikrishnan:2013vga}.
 We plan to explore such setups in more detail in the future.

 If this type of dynamics can be set up in microscopic theory, the rollercoaster is ready to cast off.
 We then need to provide additional light fields like $\phi$, to drive subsequent stages of accelerated expansion.
 Those might be fields similar to the dilaton, albeit that is not necessary.
 Here we will not delve into a detailed explorations of these stages, since they are not very constrained by the data at present.
 As long as they are longer than the intervening periods of radiation, and they produce a total of at least 50 -- 60 efolds of accelerated expansion before, say, QCD phase transition and nucleosynthesis, they will do.